mnot/I-D/draft-nottingham-iab-age-restrictions.md

 --- abstract

 Around the world, policymakers are considering (and in some cases implementing) age restriction systems for Internet content.
-This document explores the unwanted impacts on the Internet that these systems are likely to have and makes recommendations about the properties they should have, if they are to be a successful part of the Internet infrastructure.
+This document explores the unwanted impacts on the Internet that these systems are likely to have, and makes recommendations to increase their chances of becoming a successful part of the Internet infrastructure.

 --- middle